Enrique Metinides: Photographic style

-Metinedes' style began as basic tabloid, at first focusing on damaged cars but soon after began to focus on the victims and emergency workers.
+Metinedes's style began as basic tabloid, at first focusing on damaged cars but soon after began to focus on the victims and emergency workers.
 Most of his photos are in black and white but some are in color.

 The genre focuses on the grisly and visceral, and his aggressive style makes his work comparable to that of New York crime photographer Weegee.
 Once, when recalling his arrival to the scene of an airplane crash he stated that only after he shot his three rolls of film did he go to help with the rescue.
 However, the two's contents, styles, and contexts are different.
-What made Metinides' work distinct and popular was not so much the themes but rather the inclusion of the faces of aggressors, corpses, other victims, emergency workers, and onlookers for emotional impact.
-One of Metinides' most notable images is from 1979, depicting journalist Adela Legarreta Rivas, who had just been hit and killed by a car.
+What made Metinides's work distinct and popular was not so much the themes but rather the inclusion of the faces of aggressors, corpses, other victims, emergency workers, and onlookers for emotional impact.
+One of Metinides's most notable images is from 1979, depicting journalist Adela Legarreta Rivas (es), who had just been hit and killed by a car on Avenida Chapultepec.
 She is seen with her eyes still open and wedged between two telephone poles.
 She is freshly made up and her hair styled, on her way to a press conference on her latest book.
 To the right, there is an emergency worker just before he places a cloth to cover the body.

-Metinides' aesthetics are derived from popular film of his era, especially black-and-white action movies related to police and gangsters.
+Metinides's aesthetics are derived from popular film of his era, especially black-and-white action movies related to police and gangsters.
 His first images as a child were based on these movies as well as the car crashes that frequently occurred in front of his father's restaurant.
 This movie influence can be seen in the sequence of photos, from environment to details, common for setting scenes in films.
 Even his use of wide-angle lenses and daylight flash is from seeing images of news photographers he saw in the movies.